mikbe/commandable/README.markdown

 Don't think of Commandable as a way to add command line switches to your app but as a way to allow your app to be driven directly from the command line.
 No more confusing switches that means one thing in one program and something else in another.
 You can now "use your words" to let people interact with your apps in a natural way.

+## Status

+2011-03-16 - Final testing and building the example app.
+You could use it now but there are a few more minor things to add.

 ## Installation
 From the command line: